fchmainy/k8s-trainings-101/README.md

 </pre>

 ### Ingress Resource
+3. Now that you have installed the Ingress Controller into the **ingress** namespace, you can move on to deploy the Ingress Resources.
+Ingress Resources must be deployed into the application namespaces.

 Next step is creating an Ingress Resource to access your application.
 You can inspire from the example on the official [NGINX INC Github Repository](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources/basic-configuration)